Session 0 - Module B: Advanced Pattern Theory¶

 Pattern Synergy Effects¶

-Compound Benefits of Pattern Combination:
+Compound Benefits of Pattern Combination¶

-- ReAct + Reflection: Robust reasoning with quality assurance
+- ReAct + Reflection: Robust reasoning with quality assurance - like data processing with built-in validation

-- Planning + Tool Use: Strategic tool deployment for complex workflows
+- Planning + Tool Use: Strategic tool deployment for complex workflows - like infrastructure-as-code for data platforms

-- Multi-Agent + Reflection: Team learning and continuous improvement
+- Multi-Agent + Reflection: Team learning and continuous improvement - like data teams that learn from pipeline failures

-- Tool Use + Planning: Dynamic tool selection based on strategic needs
+- Tool Use + Planning: Dynamic tool selection based on strategic needs - like adaptive query optimization

-- All Patterns: Sophisticated autonomous systems with full capabilities
+- All Patterns: Sophisticated autonomous systems with full capabilities - like self-managing data platforms

-Part 3: Emerging Patterns (7 minutes)¶
+Part 3: Emerging Patterns - The Future Taking Shape¶

 class ConstitutionalAgent: